melonproject-archive/documentation/chapters/factory.md

 ## General

-Factory contracts are utilities for the creation of the many component contracts and infrastructure providing services to water<b>melon</b> funds.
+Factory contracts are utilities for the creation of the many component contracts and infrastructure providing services to Melon funds.
 &nbsp;

 ## Factory.sol